 We find posterior anthropogenic methane emissions of 30.9 (30.0 - 31.8) Tg a-1 in CONUS, a 16 (12 - 19) % increase from the most recent GHGI estimate for 2019 (henceforth “GHGI”) of 26.7 Tg a-1 (EPA, 2022).
 Lu et al. (2022) found larger anthropogenic emissions of 36.2 (32.1 - 37.6) Tg a-1 over the same domain for 2017 by optimizing emissions and trends in a joint inversion of GOSAT and in situ observations for 2010 - 2017.
 Deng et al. (2022) reviewed an ensemble of global inversions and found median U.S. posterior anthropogenic emissions for 2019 of 26.5 (20.8 - 38.7) Tg a-1 with GOSAT data and 31.9 (23.9 - 43.1) Tg a-1 with in situ data.

 We allocate our national total to the emission sectors described in section 2.2 using the attribution method described in section 2.8.
 From the off-diagonal structure of SK,red (equation 8), we find very low posterior error correlation between the sectors (mean error correlation coefficients less than 0.2), indicating that we can separate sectoral emissions.
 Figure 5 and Table 2 summarize the results.
-Livestock, oil and gas, and landfills explain 90% of posterior anthropogenic emissions and all increase relative to the GHGI.
+Livestock, oil and gas, and landfills account for 90% of posterior anthropogenic emissions and all increase relative to the GHGI.
 We find a significant decrease from the GHGI only for coal.
 For these four sectors, we find sectoral averaging kernel sensitivities between 0.47 and 0.91, significantly larger than the values found by Lu et al. (2022) from GOSAT and in situ data.
 We find a small but significant increase in wetland emissions that is consistent with the large range found by Lu et al. (2022).
 However, the observing system only constrains about half of wetland emissions, with most of the inferred increase limited to the southeastern coast, including in South Carolina, Georgia, and eastern Florida.
-Here we focus on emissions from landfills, coal, and livestock, which are less studied than CONUS oil and gas.

 Landfill emissions show the largest relative and absolute increase from the GHGI for 2019.
-We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, an increase of 52% relative to the GHGI estimate of 4.5 (3.5 – 5.5) Tg a-1, where the parenthetical values represent EPA bottom-up error estimates.
+We find posterior emissions of 6.9 (6.4 - 7.5) Tg a-1, an increase of 52% relative to the GHGI estimate of 4.5 (3.5 – 5.5) Tg a-1, where the values in parentheses represent EPA bottom-up error estimates (95% confidence interval).
 Lu et al. (2022) found similar mean posterior landfill emissions of 7.5 (5.9 – 7.7) Tg a-1 for 2017.
 We attribute the EPA underestimate to two components of landfill inventory methodologies.
 First, for landfills with gas recovery systems, the GHGI relies on reported emissions from the GHGRP that use too-high collection efficiencies.
-Second, the GHGI does not account for site-specific operation effects that may produce anomalous but significant emissions.
+Second, the GHGI does not account for site-specific operations that may produce anomalous emissions.
 We discuss these causes in detail in Section 3.2.